PID Controller Block Diagram, Working Principle, Example, Use

 Here, you can see the block diagram of the PID Controller.
 It will help a lot to understand the working principle of PID Controller.

-In the above block diagram, each part are shown properly,
+In the above block diagram, each part is shown properly,

 - Reference or Setpoint